 Grade 6 or above in GCSE Economics/Business or Grade 6 in English and Maths.
-'One of the most useful subjects as it has wider applications for life and it is one of the subjects everyone should study!'

 Economics Student

 ECONOMICS

 DESCRIPTION OF COURSE

 This course is designed to encourage candidates to develop an understanding of current economic issues that affect everyday life and apply economic concepts and theories in a range of contexts.

 Topics studied include: